 - an indication of where you stand along your financial journey

-- a visualization of your financial goal (specific value)
+- a visualisation of your financial goal (specific value)

-There are several ways to benchmark our annual Net Worth quickly:
+There are several ways to benchmark your annual Net Worth quickly:

-1) we can compare our current Net Worth with our Net Worth forecast.
+1) You can compare your current Net Worth with your Net Worth forecast.

-2) we can compare our current Net Worth with our Financial goal and see where we stand.
+2) You can compare your current Net Worth with your Financial goal and see where you stand.

-4) we can compare our actual Net worth with the average and the median net worth of people of the same age living in the same country/region.
+4) You can compare your actual Net Worth with the average and the median net worth of people of the same age living in the same country/region.